Exhibition

 Presented by Isabel Sullivan Gallery, Nature of Nordic Woman—created by photographer Meeri Koutaniemi, psychologist Iida Mäkikallio, and performance artist Ida-Maria Martela—combines black-and-white photography, live performance, and discussion to explore the psychological cost of emotional suppression amongst women in modern culture.
 It further explores the process of reclaiming healthy anger, vulnerability, desire, and eros as pathways back to vitality and creative power.

-Psychoperformative Public Show Schedule:
+Psychoperformative Show Schedule:

 7–9 PM